Sardar Md. Sakhawat Husain: Career

 Bokul was elected to parliament from Narsingdi-4 as a Bangladesh Nationalist Party candidate in 1991 and 2001.

-On 4 June 2017, he was sued by a businessman for extortion.
-On 26 December 2013, he was arrested from the residence of Khaleda Zia, former prime minister and chairperson of Bangladesh Nationalist Party.
+On 26 December 2013, he was arrested from the residence of Khaleda Zia, former prime minister and chairperson of the Bangladesh Nationalist Party.
 He was admitted to Dhaka Medical College Hospital following his arrest.
+On 4 June 2017, Bokul was sued by a businessman for extortion.